ZhaoYilin/moha/sphinx/source/user_ci.rst

 Examples
 ========
-Configuration interaction approximates wave function by a linear expansion of N-electron basis functions made of a given one-electron basis.
-With CI wave function and CI basis set, the Schrödinger equation becomes a matrix-eigenvalue equation.

 * Full CI

 The full configuration interaction(FCI) method assumes that all electrons are correlated among all orbitals in a given system.
 Hence it provides numerically exact solutions (within the infinitely flexible complete basis set) to the electronic time-independent, non-relativistic Schrödinger equation.